 To learn more about OpenShot Video Editor's full feature set, take a look at the list below.
 Click on a feature to learn more.
 Or checkout our latest videos, screenshots, or user guide.

 OpenShot supports the following operating systems: Linux (most distributions are supported), Windows (version 7, 8, and 10+), and OS X (version 10.9+).
 Project files are also cross-platform, meaning you can save a video project in one OS, and open it on another.
-All OpenShot features are available on all platforms.
+All video editing software features are available on all platforms.

 Based on the powerful FFmpeg library, OpenShot can read and write most video and image formats.
 For a full list of supported formats, see the FFmpeg project.
 OpenShot's export dialog defaults to some of the more common formats, but with the advanced tab, you can use any FFmpeg format.